What you need to know about moving to Oman…

 Although it is not uncommon for companies to provide your accommodation not all of them do.
 However, this should not be something that puts you off moving abroad.
 A 4 bedroom villa not far from the Capital, Muscat, will cost you around £1000 a month.
 A 2 bedroom apartment in the heart of the Capital will cost you just £600 – try finding that in London, Paris, New York or most other Capital cities!
 If you’re more interested in purchasing, homes in Oman will cost around £500,000 for a luxury 4 bedroom villa in Muscat Hills.
 We’d recommend an international mortgage so that you can have a clear understanding of all the terms and conditions and get appropriate advice.

 When moving to a newly developed country a major concern for most expats is the level of healthcare.
 Whilst, Oman has a highly regarded health care system some have criticised the speed of treatment.
 This is why it is strongly recommended that expats use private facilities.
 Holding an insurance policy is thereby essential if you don’t want to be caught out by large hospital bills.
 It also means that should the worst happen, the ones you love are protected.
 Whilst most major corporations in Oman offer life insurance policies they tend to be substandard compared to the Western world.
 Often not including elements of care which we may see as standard, such as dentistry.
-Having a comprehensive insurance plan is crucial.
+Having a comprehensive insurance plan before Moving to Omanis crucial.

 When taking your family abroad it’s vital to ensure your children’s future is not affected by a change in teaching standards.
 Fortunately, Oman has a quality schooling system.
 However, international schools can be expensive, especially in the capital.
 Sometimes costing up to £15,000 a year.
 We recommend an international educations savings plan so that your child’s future is assured.